Terms of service for PocketLaw

 11.5 The Processor must comply with any decisions and consultation opinions issued by the supervisory authority on measures necessary to meet the security standards in accordance with Applicable Law and all other requirements relating to the Controller’s obligations under Applicable Law.

-11.6 The Processor must ensure its employees, subcontractors and, where applicable, the employees of its subcontractors only have access to the Personal Data to the extent to which it is necessary and that those who have access to the Personal Data maintain the confidentiality of such information (e.g. by signing an individual confidentiality agreement).
+11.6 The Processor must ensure its employees, sub-processors and, where applicable, the employees of its sub-processors only have access to the Personal Data to the extent to which it is necessary and that those who have access to the Personal Data maintain the confidentiality of such information (e.g. by signing an individual confidentiality agreement).

 11.7 Only employees or assigned individuals of the Processor deemed to have the necessary level of knowledge in relation to the nature and scope of the Personal Data processing may process the Personal Data.